Tackaberry Hockey Boots (Tacks)"Wearing Tacks isn't tacky."

-WWI Tackaberry Hockey Boots (Tacks) from Kangaroo hide Hockey Boots (Tacks)
+Manitoba made WWI era Tackaberry Hockey Boots (Tacks) Hockey Boots (Tacks)

-Tackaberry, a shoemaker, designed new innovative boots.
-He used kangaroo hide, which is resistant to moisture and stretching, and also improved arch support and reinforced heel and toe.
-After seeing the boots, Hall's teammates all wanted a pair and Tackaberry was flooded with orders.
-After his death in 1937 the Canadian Cycle and Motor Company, better known as the CCM, acquired the rights to the boots and "Tacks" became the favourite skate of National Hockey Leaque players.
+Tackaberry, a shoemaker, designed a pair of new and innovative boots.
+He used kangaroo hide, which is resistant to moisture and stretching, for the boot.
+He also improved the arch support and added a reinforced heel and toe.
+After seeing the boots Hall's teammates all wanted a pair and Tackaberry was flooded with orders.

 This particular pair of boots was made for Andrew John Cumberland.
-It is unknown how long he was able to use them as in 1915 he enlisted in the military.
+It is unknown how long he was able to use them as he enlisted in the military in 1915.
 Tragically Flight-Lieutenant Cumberland's hockey playing came to end with his death on January 3rd, 1918 in an airplane crash.